- Trust Marketing Platform

 You’ve got reviews, now what?
 Respond.

-Within your Google My Business, visit the menu on the left hand side.
+Within your Google Business Profile, visit the menu on the left-hand side.
 If you are managing multiple locations, click “Manage reviews” and then select the location from the dropdown menu.
-If you are only managing one location, click “Reviews” in the left hand menu.
+If you are only managing one location, click “Reviews” in the left-hand menu.
 You will then have the option to view your reviews and reply.

 For positive reviews, say thank you to your customers.
 Make your answers personal and unique by using the customer’s name and reiterating details from their feedback.
 This is also a great time to include keywords, which we will discuss further below.

 Finally, encourage them to return to your store in the future.